FynnTheGoober/easyvms/README.md

 # easyvms
-Easily create a QEMU VM on Windows with minimal setup
+Easily create a QEMU VM on Windows with minimal manual setup